ncphillips/ncphi.com/content/blog/jobs-to-be-done.md

 ### How do Jobs relate to the Theory of Constraints?

-These two ideas are perfectly compatible, however the Theory of Constraints (ToC) is the more general of the two.
+These two ideas fit together quite well.
+Theory of Constraints (ToC) is the more general of the two.
 ToC provides the fundamental thinking required to improve the performance of systems.
 Much of the literature of ToC is centered around product delivery systems, but it applies just as well to product design.
 Why?
 Because a Job is a process (i.e. system) for accomplishing a goal!
 We frame our conversation around Jobs to help us identify the poorly performing systems people's lives, and then use the Theory of Constraints to discover the constraints that limit those systems.
 Once the system and it's constraints have been identified, we can apply our myriad of problem solving skills to remove the constraints and help people achieve their desired progress.

 ## Notes & Quotes